Shane Lowry clinches Claret Jug for first major title

 'Amazing'

-Lowry stroked in the winning putt and was greeted by wife Wendy and his young daughter on the 18th green, before hugs for the rest of his family and friends.
+When Lowry stroked in the winning putt he he was greeted by wife Wendy and his young daughter on the 18th green, before hugs for the rest of his family and friends.

 "Wow," said Lowry after accepting the Claret Jug.
 "To have an Open at Royal Portrush on the island of Ireland is just amazing."